What if the data protection technique that works perfectly for your database is exactly what's destroying your AI model's accuracy?

 Tokenization example:

 Why AI loves it: The token is semantically meaningful.
 "EMAIL_USER_001" tells the AI this is an email address.
 Relationships between data points remain intact.
-The AI can analyze patterns, frequencies, and behaviors; then you decode its insights back to actual identities.
+The AI can analyze patterns, frequencies, and behaviors, and then you decode its insights back to actual identities.

 Why compliance teams love it: The original PII never goes to the AI.
 You control the mapping.
 If there's a breach, tokens are useless without the key.